opengauss-mirror/docs/content/en/docs/Developerguide/mot-query-native-compilation-jit.md

 ## JIT for Stored procedures

 JIT for Stored Procedures (JIT SP) is supported by the openGauss MOT engine (starting from 5.0 version), and its goal is deliver even higher performance and lower latency.
-Refer to[ JIT for SP](JIT for Stored procedures)or more details.
+Refer to[ JIT for SP](JIT for Stored procedures) for more details.